wisenut-research/commonsense-knowledge-base-population/README.md

-# Commmonsense Knowledge-base Population
+# Commonsense Knowledge-base Population

-We populate commonsense knowledge dataset as known [ATOMIC 2020](https://allenai.org/data/atomic-2020).
+We populate commonsense knowledgebase(CSKB) dataset as known [ATOMIC 2020](https://allenai.org/data/atomic-2020).
 We're sharing it here, no proof for correctness.
 Use it with caution.

 The Korean dataset is a translation of English data with Google Machine Translation API.